Diary/notebook of Herbert Stanley Geldard - Part 2

 than anything else.

-→ It was supposed that the Air Force would
+→It was supposed that the Air Force would

 account for 40% of the enemy landing force

-ever with their old Buffaloes & Catalinas.
+even with their old Buffaloes & Catalinas.

 The enemy landed simultaneously at

-only 1.¼% of tpts damaged.
+only the 1.¼% of tpts damaged.
 The landing at

-Kota Baharu was determinedly resisted by [[?s'pore]]
+Kota Bxharu was determinedly resisted by storm

 of attack failed to land.
 Would not have

-been possible if we had air support.
+been possible if we had had air support.

 The infantry throughout the campaign got